The Herald-Sun: Acquisition by Paxton Media Group

 On July 30, 2008, Herald-Sun editor Bob Ashley announced a new round of staff layoffs and content reductions, citing the paper's poor revenues and admitting that the quality and quantity of the information presented in The Herald-Sun was not satisfying readers.
 Ashley also noted that a number of stand-alone feature sections would be consolidated into a nonetheless reduced metro section and that overall article length would be reduced, while the number of informational graphics and informational sidebars would increase, a move that appears to signal a further reduction in the depth of local and national reporting.
 According to Ashley, the shorter article length, along with the recent reassignment of two staffers to news reporting will increase local coverage, much like similarly promised increases in local reporting that followed on the heels of Paxton's earlier staff cuts at The Herald-Sun.

-Third downsizing and reorganization

 On May 15, 2009, there was yet another reduction that included seven members of the newsroom staff among others.

-Fourth downsizing and shift to Kentucky production

 On July 28, 2011, seven staff positions were eliminated from The Herald-Suns newsroom, leaving a fewer than 20 editorial staff positions at the Durham paper.
 In the course announcing the layoffs, Publisher Rick Bean also announced that, as of August 14, 2011, production duties, namely page design and copy editing, would be shifted from Durham-based staff to the staff of the Owensboro Messenger-Inquirer, in Kentucky.

-Fifth downsizing

 On September 25, 2013, there was yet another staff reduction, with six staffers sent packing including two in the newsroom.
 Among the casualties was sports editor Jimmy DuPree, who had been with the paper for more than 25 years.